 In both occupations, work experience and continuing education on the job will play an important role in helping you stay up to date on the latest in the field.

 Technology offers a variety of disciplines for those interested in the field.
 Understanding the difference between information systems and information technology will help you select the best path forward for you.
-Come learn more about how a Bachelor’s degree in Computer Information Systems from Post can prepare you for the exciting field of information systems.
+Come learn more about how an online CIS degree from Post can prepare you for the exciting field of information systems.

 Thank you for reading!
 The views and information provided in this post do not reflect Post University programs and/or outcomes directly.
 If you are interested in learning more about our programs, you can find a complete list of our programs on our website or reach out directly!